dominodatalab/streaming-online-learning/README.md

 We demonstrate that the proposed system can successfully ingest and process high-velocity streaming data and that online learning models can be horizontally scaled.
 More details are available in the paper.

 ## Acknowledgements
-We Thank [Nikolay MANCHEV](https://github.com/nmanchev) for his contributions and key role to achieve this repository.
+We Thank [Nikolay MANCHEV](https://github.com/nmanchev) for his contributions and key role to achieve this repository as open source.

 ### References
 <a id="1">[1]</a>